-For more serious behaviours, we may:
+For more serious behaviours(in line with PSED age expectations), we may:

 - Remove the child from the situation to spend time with the Head of Early Years/Heads of Year. - Seek immediate support from EYFS staff/inclusion team. - Log behaviour on the school management system (CPOMS). - Contact parents/carers for possible early pick-up or reduced timetable. - Use positive handling techniques if necessary. - Arrange urgent meetings to discuss support. - Refer to outside agencies for further observations and assessments.